usharesoft/hammr/documentation/en/source/pages/templates-spec/builders/builders-aws.rst

 For building an image, the valid keys are:

 * ``type`` (mandatory): a string providing the machine image type to build.
 Default builder type for Amazon: ``Amazon AWS``.
 To get the available builder type, please refer to :ref:`command-line-format`
-* ``account`` (mandatory): an object providing the AWS cloud account information required to publish the built machine image.
 * ``disableRootLogin`` (optional): a boolean flag to determine if root login access should be disabled for any instance provisioned from the machine image.
 * ``installation`` (optional): an object providing low-level installation or first boot options.
 These override any installation options in the :ref:`template-stack` section.
 The following valid keys for installation are:
 	* ``diskSize`` (mandatory): an integer providing the disk size of the machine image to create.
 Note, this overrides any disk size information in the stack.
-If the machine image is to be stored in Amazon S3, the maximum disk size is 10GB, otherwise if this is an EBS-backed machine image the maximum disk size is 1TB.
+As EBS-backed machine image is created, the maximum disk size is 1TB.
-* ``ebs`` (optional): a boolean flag to determine if the machine image should be EBS-backed.

 Publishing a Machine Image
 --------------------------